Dr. George Adolph Fiegenbaum

 1. Links to photos and documents relating to George's parents, Rev. Heinrich Hermann & Clara Catherine (Kastenbudt) Fiegenbaum may be found in the More Resources section, below.

-3. In 1880, after receiving his M.D. degree from the St. Joseph Hospital Medical College, at St. Joseph, Buchanan County, Missouri, USA, George also received an A.M. degree from Iowa Wesleyan University.
+3. In 1880, after receiving his M.D. degree from the St. Joseph Hospital Medical College, at St. Joseph, Buchanan County, Missouri, George also received an A.M. degree from Iowa Wesleyan University.

 4. Anna Birdsall Bradrick, the daughter of Rev. Isaiah Allen and Mary (Rankin) Bradrick, was born on 18 August 1856 at Lima, Allen County, Ohio.
 After finishing at Mt.
 Pleasant High School, she entered Iowa Wesleyan University in 1873 and graduated with a B.S. degree in 1877.
 She was member of the Ruthean Literary Society and the Iowa Alpha Chapter of the Pi Beta Phi sorority.
 Anna and George Adolph Fiegenbaum were married on 20 October 1880 at Mt.
-Pleasant, Henry County, Iowa (see the notice, below).
+Pleasant, Henry County, Iowa (see the notice, also on this page).

 5. George Adolph Fiegenbaum was born in Galena, JoDaviess County, Illinois; not in Geneva.